Super Bowl Sunday Recipes

 - At this point, the casserole can be covered and stored in the refrigerator to serve up to 24 hours later.

 - When ready to prepare, bake in preheated oven 20 minutes or until hot and bubbling.
 (If preparing casserole stored in refrigerator, add 10 minutes to baking time).

 - Remove from oven; let sit for 10 minutes before serving.

 But Wait, There's More!

-Here's another recipe that will probably appear on Super Bowl Sunday:
+Here's another recipe that will probably make an appearance on Super Bowl Sunday.